 Well, they’ve done it.

-Geoff Morgan and Andrew Banks have successfully delisted Talent2 and returned it to private ownership, after shareholders backed the move at an extraordinary general meeting yesterday.
+Geoff Morgan and Andrew Banks have successfully delisted Talent2 and returned it to private ownership, after shareholders backed the move at an extraordinary general meeting this morning.

 The two recruiters founded the company in 2003, and took it public through a back-door listing in May 2004.